Settlement Signals™

 RELEASE

-Fires on dispute Tier 1 auto-overturn — when the verification engine, re-run against the latest completion with expanded tolerance bands, flips a prior FAIL to PASS.
+Fires on dispute Tier 1 auto-overturn - when the rules engine, re-run against the latest completion with expanded tolerance bands, flips a prior reject to accept.
 Tells the downstream system that the prior HOLD was resolved in the performer's favor and the corresponding value movement may now proceed.
 Opening a dispute does not fire a signal; only a successful automated re-adjudication does.
-See disputes for the full Tier 1 mechanism.
+See the Gate dispute mechanism for the full Tier 1 lifecycle.

 Firing points

-Tied to terminal record state, not to API calls
+Tied to terminal verdict state, not to API calls

 Notarize-only records do not fire signals.
-A record that terminates at RECORDED with no verification phase has no verdict to settle.
-Settlement Signals are part of the verification path; if you want signals, your contract type needs a completion schema.
+A record that terminates at RECORDED with no gate has no verdict to settle.
+Settlement Signals are the actionable tail of a gated span; if you want signals, your contract type needs a completion schema.
+How that verdict is rendered and signed is owned by the Gate - this page picks up at the terminal state.

 Cross-organization

-Subscribe to both for full visibility into cross-org verdicts.
-The webhook subscription, signing, retry, and circuit-breaker mechanics are documented on the webhooks page.
+Subscribe to both for full visibility into cross-Org verdicts.
+The peer-to-peer signed-message transport is owned by Federation; the subscription, signing, retry, and circuit-breaker delivery mechanics are owned by Notify.

 Intellectual property